Skip to main content

 Parse to level option

-The option instructs the parser to substitute the received results into the query queue in depth up to the specified level, for example:
+The option instructs the scraper to substitute the received results into the query queue in depth up to the specified level, for example:

-- If the 1st level is specified, the parser will add all the results obtained from the source query to the queries
+• If level 1 is specified, the scraper will add all results received from the initial query to the queries

-- If the 2nd level is specified, the parser will add all the results obtained from the source query + all the results obtained from the queries from the 1st level to the queries
+• If level 2 is specified, the scraper will add all results received from the initial query + all results received for queries from level 1

 Possible settings